How to make a quick and easy, lemon curd cheesecake. Digestive biscuit base topped with a creamy mascarpone cheese flavoured with sweet lemon curd.

 - 90 grams (¾ cup) icing sugar

-- 3 tbsp lemon curd 2 tbsp for mascarpone mix and 1 tbsp for decorating
+- 3 tablespoon lemon curd 2 tablespoon for mascarpone cheesecake mix and 1 tablespoon for decorating

-- Place the melted butter into the biscuit mix and stir together, pour into a greased springform tin and press down until you make a firm base.
+- Place the melted butter into the biscuit mix and stir together.

-- Place the mascarpone, icing sugar and 2 tbsp lemon curd in a mixing bowl and whisk together until it forms stiff peaks on the whisk.
+- Place the mascarpone, icing sugar and 2 tablespoon lemon curd in a mixing bowl.

-- Place in the fridge for at least 1hr to set
+- Place in the fridge for at least 1hr to firm, preferably overnight.